greysoft/naf/ossnaf/README.txt

 You can build this binary release from the source as follows:

 1) Download and extract the source tree somewhere, which we'll call SRCROOT.
-You will need to have the Java JDK (SE 6) and the Maven build tool on your path.
+You will need to have the Java JDK (Java 7 or later) and the Maven build tool on your path.

 2) Run these commands from Unix shell.
 The DOS equivalent should be obvious.
 - cd SRCROOT/build-common